Health Programs

 Designing T-Shirts and Hats

 Similar to posters, t-shirts and hats should convey one central health message.
 Slogans, images, and other text should be simple, clear, and readable.
-T-shirts have four areas to print images or messages: the left and right sleeves, the front and back.
+T-shirts have four areas to print images or messages: the left and right sleeves, and the front and back.
 Hats can have messages printed on the front, sides, and back.

 Since t-shirts and hats convey health messages while they are being worn, the target audience will not have a lot of time to review the messages.
 Design a t-shirt or hat that can be read easily in a few seconds.
 The combination of an image and simple text ensures readability.
 Try to have no more than eight words on the front or back of a t-shirt and no more than three on a sleeve.
 Be sure not to clutter the t-shirt or hat with too much detail.
 The message will be difficult to read.

-The text in this t-shirt from south Sudan "Filter your water, Stop Guinea Worm" complements the image of a woman filtering her water.
+The text in this t-shirt from south Sudan 'Filter your water, Stop Guinea Worm' complements the image of a woman filtering her water.
 The clay pots she uses are similar to those used in the region, and a low-literate person would be able to understand the message, as well.

 Pre-Testing T-shirts and Hats